Inflation bites: How rising food costs affect nutrition and health - NewsBreak

 Older adults may also have health conditions with specific dietary requirements.
 With the increase in food prices, meeting these specific dietary needs may not be possible and can lead to additional health complications.

-School food programs have been shown to be beneficial for better academic outcomes and overall health in the short term, and food choices and behaviours in children are likely to continue into adulthood , making childhood an essential time to have access to healthy foods.
-Suboptimal nutrition during this stage also may interfere with optimal growth and development .
+School food programs have been shown to be beneficial for better academic outcomes and overall health in the short term, and food choices and behaviors in children are likely to continue into adulthood, making childhood an essential time to have access to healthy foods.
+Suboptimal nutrition during this stage also may interfere with optimal growth and development.

 What can you do to save money?